patrickod/blog/content/post/2019-01-24-a-brief-musical-journey.markdown

 make an attempt at learning how to produce my own music encouraged on by Cameron's helpful advice.
 I've spent a considerable amount of my free time in the last year pursuing it since, and the experience has been wonderful.
-The limitless potential of an empty DAW session is very daunting at first, at the same time making every bit of progress that much more rewarding.
+The limitless potential of an empty DAW (Digital Audio Workspace - the term for software used to create and edit music) session is very daunting at first, at the same time making every bit of progress that much more rewarding.
 In turn learning about how this music is made has made the experience of listening to it more enjoyable as my ear develops and I'm able to distinguish more of the features in greater detail.